aryamann04/NEWEIGQuantInternship/README.md

 ## Overview

-This project focuses on implementing a cointegrated pairs trading strategy using historical data of S&P 500 constituents.
+This project, completed during my internship at New England Investment Consulting Group, focuses on implementing a cointegrated pairs trading strategy using historical data of S&P 500 constituents.
 The goal is to identify pairs of securities that exhibit a cointegrated relationship and use this relationship to generate profitable trading signals.
 The strategy leverages the mean-reverting nature of cointegrated pairs to execute long and short positions based on the divergence and convergence of their price movements.

 The project tests the strategy using both the traditional z-score method as well as a novel indicator I created which factors in Relative Strength Index values.
 Further explanation is given below.
 The key of this strategy is that it is market-neutral, signified by the market beta values close to 0, and in fact performs best duing market downturns.
 With a low standard deviation and variance of returns, the strategy is best implemented with leverage in order to outperform the market with a strong risk-return profile.